What Makes a VA Loan in San Diego Great for Veterans?

 How Are San Diego VA loan Amounts Calculated?

-The 2018 San Diego County VA loan limit is set at $649,750 for a 100% loan to value purchase or refinance, but allows loan amounts greater than that with a down payment or available equity.
+The 2018 San Diego County VA loan limit is set at $690,000 for a 100% loan to value purchase or refinance, but allows loan amounts greater than that with a down payment or available equity.
+At RWM Home Loans, we are able to offer VA home loans up to $1.5 million.

 Let’s look at an example using a VA loan in San Diego to purchase a home priced at $675,000 based on the maximum loan amount and down payment calculations VA loans require.